This is the 3rd and final column in a series on List Building.

 More Ways To Use Freebie Opt-In Lead Magnets

 When you engage in list building applying content, content upgrades, and lead magnets, you’re designing a funnel.
 Even if you never thought as a funnel, it is.

-Let’s go through the process starting with website content, adding the lead magnet, and then leading your audience through an email marketing series so that you can make an offer that will monetize all your efforts.
+Let’s go through the stages, starting with website content, adding the lead magnet, and then leading your audience through an email marketing series.
+This is so you can make an offer that will monetize all your power plays.

 Create the Content